ProvenanceWidgets/provenance-widgets-starter/README.md

     - Binding: `[(selected)]` (Two-way binding)
         - Syntactic sugar for `[selected]` and `(selectedChange)`
     - Widget updates when the property is changed?: Yes
+- **NOTE: It is mandatory to update the `selected` property when the `selectedChange` event is fired.
+This is because the widget relies on explicit updates to the `selected` property to update the provenance and visualization.**
 - Provenance type: [`Provenance`](node_modules/provenance-widgets/lib/provenance-widgets.service.d.ts#L18).
 Important properties:
     - selections: An array of time-stamped values.
     - revalidate: Whether to revalidate the provenance.
 If `true`, the widget will recompute the provenance from the `selections` property.